venkat05091990/system-design/README.md

 # system-design

-This repository is for files related to system design and architecture
+This repository is for files related to concepts of system design and architecture